jasonnyp/25P1/README.md

 // Performs validation on the blood pressure readings to identify any errors or anomalies. private fun postScanValidation()

-// Sets an error message on a TextInputLayout if the validation fails. private fun setError(inputLayout: TextInputLayout, message: String?)

 // Validates the input fields for systolic and diastolic blood pressure readings. private fun validateFields(): Boolean